Face masks protect you and those around you

 In healthcare settings, these face masks work best when a person is ‘fit tested’ to make sure they have the right type of face mask that suits their face.

-You can reuse these face masks several times if you leave them for 5 to 7 days between each use.
-If they no longer provide a tight seal around your face, then you should dispose of them.
+Do not wash these face masks.
+These face masks have a special static charge that traps viruses.
+You can reuse these face masks several times if you leave them for a few days between each use in a cool, dry place.
+If they no longer provide a tight seal around your face, or are dirty or damaged, then you should dispose of them in your general household rubbish bin.

 Particulate respirator face masks come in a variety of models, prices, availability and suitability.
 They are often identified by which international regulatory standard they meet.